kingluddite/web-dev-notes/js/express/03-templates.md

 } );
 ```

-* We don't need to add `index.jade` because we told express we were using jade so it knows that our template files will have that suffix and this saves us from typing it.
+* We don't need to add `index.pug` because we told express we were using jade so it knows that our template files will have that suffix and this saves us from typing it.

 ### Run nodemon